 Consumers are looking for authenticity and we’re now seeing a shift towards collaboration with micro-influencers.
-These influencers usually have between 5k and 50k followers, are more relatable to their online community and their endorsements seen as more genuine than those coming from celebrities.
+These influencers usually have between 5k and 50k followers on Instagram (or any other platform), are more relatable to their online community and their endorsements seen as more genuine than those coming from celebrities.

 We’ve taken a look at 3 fitness brands collaborating with micro-influencers to understand just how impactful this strategy can be…

 Social influencer marketing: Why choose micro-influencers?

 People are getting irritated by seeing advertising that’s irrelevant to them across social media.
 Consumers are looking for more authenticity and transparency.
 They’re more likely to follow the recommendations of an influencer who has expertise and passion for the product he/she is advertising.
 Micro-influencers are experts in their niche – and although they are still getting paid, are seen as honest, relatable and trustworthy.